alamedyang/magedocs/docs/action_param_expansions.md

 ## Rand Macro

 If inside a `rand!()` macro, the actions inside the rand block are arranged so that a single parameter is chosen at random when the game is run.

-If there are multiple expansions inside the same `rand!()` block, then the same nth value is chosen for that random roll.
+ f there are multiple expansions inside the same `rand!()` block, then the same nth value is chosen for that random roll.

 ```mgs
 script before {